GrzegorzStacel/montaz/README.md

 This is my 1# first page.
 As part of the training, I copied it in ~ 90% from another site.
-I did not copy it 1:1 because I did not like some solutions or wanted to practice other solutions, so I introduced my small "improvements", among others:
+I did not copy it 1: 1 because I did not like some solutions or wanted to practice other techniques, so I introduced my small "improvements" among others:

 1. Instead of basing rwd on bootstrap, I did all flex responsiveness